railsuser2014/openobject-doc-book-en/3/3_8/index.rst

 To bring you the most accurate picture of your business, Open ERP's different accounting reports are flexible, and the results are calculated in real time.
-This enables you to automate recurring actions and to change your operations quickly when a company-wide problem (such cash reserves dropping too low, or receivables climbing too high) or a local problem (a client that hasn't paid, or a project budget overspend) occurs.
+This enables you to automate recurring actions and to change your operations quickly when a company-wide problem (such cash reserves dropping too low, or receivables climbing too high) or a local problem (a client that has not paid, or a project budget overspend) occurs.

 So this chapter describes the various reports and financial statements supplied by Open ERP's